-This process works well for all connected parties, as it gives new insights into big production industries as well as to the customer and the designer himself.
+This process works well for all connected parties.
+It gives him new insights into big production industries as well as the customer and the design itself.
 It’s a fascinating process of involving people around Tim’s passion to create that finalized minimalistic well-made product.

-Connecting the industry, materials, and techniques to the domestic domain — this is what keeps Tim moving.
-The process of endless search of opportunities within industries brought him all of the products he has ever made.
+This ability connecting the industry, materials, and techniques to the domestic domain keeps Tim moving.
+The process of the endless search for opportunities within industries brought him all of the products he has ever made.

 For example, by using waste material from a paper factory or a technique used for making washing machine panels he has produced a unique furniture and introduced it into a new user field.

-In terms of production Tim does a lot himself, it includes the developing of new tools and tricks to get to the desired result.
-In this way of production, learning comes by doing and that makes easier to further develop the product especially when other people are involved.
+In terms of production Tim does a lot himself, including the developing of new tools and tricks to get to the desired result.
+With this way of production, learning comes by doing.
+Therefore it is easier to further develop the product especially when other people are involved.

 ‘Recycling Reject’ is a popular project from Tim Teven.
 It came to him when he visited one of the Dutch factories and saw how many paper fibers go to waste.

-The paper can be recycled up to 5-6 times only, afterward it’s a waste.
-As designer explains he ‘had the urge to start looking for a purpose’ for this particular material waste.
-Eventually, the purpose formed in a series of furniture pieces which were participating in many exhibitions throughout the Netherlands.
+The paper can be recycled up to 5-6 times only, afterward, it is a waste.
+Of course, Tim had ‘the urge to start looking for a purpose’ for this particular material waste.
+Eventually, the purpose formed in a series of furniture pieces that were participating in many exhibitions throughout the Netherlands.
 The experiment demonstrates one of the new ways of solution to their waste problem.

-‘If you compare this material to a pressed cheap wood — then, it is an expensive material.
-But, comparing it to a natural stone — that is a cheap material.
-It’s not that simple, there are a lot of different components in it.
-Currently, I’m trying to get to this level of the material properties so it would be possible to compare it for example to a marble because then you’ll have a good competition.
+‘If you compare this material to pressed cheap wood, it is an expensive material.
+However, comparing it to natural stone — makes it a cheap material.
+Although it’s not that simple, there are a lot of different components in it.
+Currently, I’m trying to get to this level of the material properties so it would be possible to compare it.
+For example, to marble, because then you’ll have a good competition.

-Marble is indeed a natural material, but taking a marble out of the mountain is of course absolutely not a sustainable way of gaining your materials plus it takes a lot of energy.
+Marble is indeed a natural material.
+At the same time taking a marble out of the mountain is of course absolutely not a sustainable way of gaining this material plus it takes a lot of energy.
 So it would be very good if you could switch from marble to a recycled look-alike which is produced efficiently.’

 — Tim Teven talking about his project ‘Recycling Reject‘ (photo above).